amitkumarwrs/delta-demo/README.md

 # delta-demo
-this  is the demo for git &amp; github class author:-amit kr
+this  is the demo for git &amp; github class, author:-amit kr